-Analysis of sample data relating to buses revealed that in 95 cases of 'P' series of DTO, Shivpuri the registration numbers were not allotted in a sequential manner.
-In this. addition to the registration number of the subsequent series (e.g. PB) was allotted prior to immediately the preceding series (e.g.
+Analysis of sample data relating to buses revealed that in 95 cases of 'P' series of DTO, Shivpuri the registration numbers were not allotted in a sequential manner. addition to this. the registration number of the subsequent series (e.g. PB) was allotted prior to immediately the preceding series (e.g.